mattmess1221/firefox-gtk-controls/README.md

 Firefox will not pick up the user chrome if you didn't set the correct variable in `about:config`.

-Fix: Set the variable `toolkit.legacyUserProfileCustomization.stylesheets` to `true` and restart Firefox.
+Fix: Set the variable `toolkit.legacyUserProfileCustomizations.stylesheets` to `true` and restart Firefox.

-### The variable `toolkit.legacyUserProfileCustomization.stylesheets` is set to true, but nothing changes
+### The variable `toolkit.legacyUserProfileCustomizations.stylesheets` is set to true, but nothing changes

 If you followed the manual instructions, make sure you wrote down the correct profile path from `about:profiles`.
 It should be in the `.mozilla/firefox` directory, not `.cache/mozilla/firefox`.